UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_BioAssay_PubMed_Recipes.md

 ### PubChem BioAssay --> PubMed
 **Description:** Search PubChem BioAssay for assays from a specific source name and then find related PubMed literature.

-In the below script, we first use `esearch` to query PubChem BioAssay for IUPHAR/BPS_Guide_to_PHARMACOLOGY in the `[SNME]` Source Name field.
+In the below script, we first use `esearch` to query PubChem BioAssay for IUPHAR/BPS_Guide_to_PHARMACOLOGY in the Source Name field (`[SNME]`).
 This result is then piped into `elink` to retrieve linked records in the PubMed database (`pcassay_pubmed`).
 The `efilter` function was used to limit the results to the last 5 years.
-This resulted in 332 record, and we used `efetch` to retrieve the PubMed records as XML, followed by `xtract` to extract out some bibliogrpahic information.
+This resulted in 332 record, and we used `efetch` to retrieve the PubMed records as XML, followed by `xtract` to extract out some bibliographic information.

 ```console